wgalyen/Kimchi/README.md

 ## How?

-Set an environment variable with your token like so `GITHUB_TOKEN=xxxx`.
+Optional (to avoid being rate limited for GitHub links): set an environment variable with your token like so `GITHUB_TOKEN=xxxx`, or use the `--github-token` CLI option.
+This can also be set in the config file.

 Run it inside a repository with a `README.md` or specify a file with

 ```
 kimchi <yourfile>
 ```

+### CLI exit codes

+- `0` for success (all links checked successfully or excluded/skipped as configured)
+- `1` for any unexpected runtime failures or config errors
+- `2` for link check failures (if any non-excluded link failed the check)

 ## Comparison